 Weekly in-classroom field experience

 At the same time, you’ll be placed in a classroom for weekly field experience.
 After a period of observing classrooms at all levels, you’ll spend the rest of the school year in a single classroom.
-Your mentor teacher will provide you with increasing levels of responsibility in the classroom, including planning and teaching a unit to the class.
+Your mentor teacher will provide you with You will have increasing levels of responsibility in the classroom, including planning and teaching mini units to the class.

 Back in the seminar setting, you can talk through the issues you encountered with your PK-12 students. with your fellow teaching students and faculty.